 Having rejected his parents’ aspirations for him to become a dentist, Art Spiegelman studied cartooning in high school and began drawing professionally at age 16.
-He went on to study art and philosophy at Harpur College before becoming part of the underground comix subculture of the 60s and 70s.
-As creative consultant for Topps Bubble Gum Co. from 1965-1987, Spiegelman created Wacky Packages, Garbage Pail Kids and other novelty items, and taught history and aesthetics of comics at the School for Visual Arts in New York from 1979-1986.
+He studied art and philosophy at Harpur College before becoming part of the underground comix subculture of the 60s and 70s.
+As creative consultant for Topps Bubble Gum Co.
+Spiegelman created Wacky Packages, Garbage Pail Kids, and other novelty items, and taught history and aesthetics of comics at the School for Visual Arts in New York.
 In 2007 he was a Heyman Fellow of the Humanities at Columbia University where he taught a Masters of the Comics seminar.

 Photo Enno Kapitza / Agentur Focus